shacron/sledkit/README.md

 All projects below will be compiled for the target architecture.
 See "Setting The Target Architecture" for choosing this.

-Code for the compiler runtime was installed from the LLVM project (`compiler-rt`) when the toolchain is built.
-If you skipped this step you will need to provide your own runtime.
+Code for the compiler runtime from the LLVM project (`compiler-rt`) is installed in `runtime/builtin`.
+This code is updated when the toolchain is built.
+Code for the C runtime is in `runtime/arch/<arch>/crt0.S`.

     make -j $JOBS runtime

-This will install the runtime in `sdk/target/<target>/lib/runtime.a`
+This will install the runtime in `sdk/target/<target>/lib/runtime.a` and crt0 `sdk/target/<target>/lib/crt0.o`

-The C runtime is built and installed as part of the test software.
-See "tests" below.
-TODO: move crt0 out.

 Libc is optional, but useful.
 Having printf() connected to the UART device is convenient.
 You may use any libc implementation that supports standalone targets.
 This project has been tested with `carmel` embedded libc, which should be the easiest to use.